zakhenry/blog-posts/posts/observable-workers-parallel-computation-in-the-browser/article/observable-workers-parallel-computation-in-the-browser.article.md

 ---

-If we now run our application defined above, we will see on selection of a group of files something like the following:
+If we now run our application defined above, and select some filesm, we will see something like the following:

 ```
 files (10) [File, File, File, File, File, File, File, File, File, File]